umchee/react-double-scrollbar/README.md

 React-Double Scrollbar
 ======================
-Adds a horizontal scrollbar to the top of the element.
+Adds a horizontal scrollbar to the top of an element.

 ## Usage
 Example in a React.Component render method: